Building a Fallback Routing System for Patent Dockets

 logger.info("Audit: %s", entry)

-async def route_docket(self, payload: Dict[str, Any]) -> bool:
+async def route_docket(self, payload: dict[str, Any]) -> bool:

 for url in self.endpoints: